-The start of the development of this programming tool can be attributed to 1994 when Rasmus Lerdorf created a number of components and extensions that extended capabilities of the most popular than C language.
-Initially, the components were created in order to facilitate the management of the Rasmus’s own website.
+The start of the development of this programming tool can be attributed to 1994 when Rasmus Lerdorf created a number of components and extensions that extended the capabilities of the most popular C language.
+Initially, the components were created in order to facilitate the management of Rasmus’s own website.
 However, other developers quickly appreciated the new features of those components and began to actively implement them.
-As a result of the constant use and extension of PHP, the emergence and growth of the community, the new language has become not just popular: over 80% of the modern websites are based on it.
-PHP development is constantly evolved and complemented by the developer team and members of a large user community together.
-We can safely say that PHP development is on the peak now and it is still very early to talk about the decline in its popularity.
+As a result of the constant use and extension of PHP, and the emergence and growth of the community, the new language has become not just popular: over 80% of modern websites are based on it.
+PHP development is constantly evolving and complemented by the developer team and members of a large user community together.
+We can safely say that PHP development is at its peak now and it is still very early to talk about the decline in its popularity.

-Unlike PHP, Python from the start was engineered as a full stack programming language, irrelative of web development.
-That’s why it’s not so popular on the web – today less than 1% of websites is created and managed using Python.
+Unlike PHP, Python from the start was engineered as a full-stack programming language, irrelative to web development.
+That’s why it’s not so popular on the web – today less than 1% of websites are created and managed using Python.

 At first glance, it may seem flawed to compare the two languages originally created for different purposes.
 However, seemingly different, PHP and Python have a number of common properties that make them popular:

 - Both languages are easy to learn (compared to C++, Perl, and others).

 - Both languages are accompanied by extensive and detailed documentation.

 - Both languages are open source and can be updated and advanced by users